-Even the most experienced IT chief and web security expert must stay vigilant and guard against the bad guys.
+Even the most experienced CIO and web security expert must stay vigilant and guard against the bad guys.
 No one is safe without knowing what to look out for.
 Here are six of the most common security vulnerabilities you must protect yourself against.

 Don't get caught with your guard down.
-Practice safe website security measures, and always be ready to protect yourself, and your company's future, from an attack that you might never recover from.
-The best way to tell if your website or server is vulnerable is to have regular security audits.
+Practice safe website security measures and always be ready to protect yourself and your company's future from an attack that you might never recover from.
+The best way to tell if your website or server is vulnerable is to conduct regular security audits.

 Want to learn how you can protect your website from these common web security vulnerabilities?
 Here are 8 simple ways you can improve website security right now.